toxxicblood/my_work/AI/playground/fxmodel.md

 - That is training data spanning 4 years and testing data spanning 10 months..
 - The dates are adjusted for a GMT+3 timezone meaning its adjusted for nairobi.
 - Im going to be using XAUUSD data to see how the algo performs on Gold.
-- Im also going to include multiple timeframes.
+- Im also going to include multiple timeframes but i will add this feature later.
+- I calculated the five features as shown in the paper.

+### Gym env

+I want to create a single tf env with multitimeframe wrappers

+- This is the reward function.
+-